AndrewTFesta/island_influence/README.md

 - [ ] Add reward option to be based on average distance of n closest observing agents
 - [x] Add agent weight parameter that affects how much an agent affects the environment (satisfy coupling for harvesters and excavators, coupling requirement for obstacles and pois)
 - [x] Add agent value parameter that affects how much an agent can contribute to the environment (rewards from pois and harvesters)
+- [ ] Implement mfl as a comparison baseline

 # Multiagent Reliance-Based Learning